ColourBrewer2.0: Tool to help select appropriate colour palettes based on your project.

 Charts, Graphs (& simple maps)

-- ESRI Software (ArcGIS Pro, ArcGIS Online, StoryMaps etc).
+ESRI Software (ArcGIS Pro, ArcGIS Online, StoryMaps etc).
 Proprietary suite of tools for doing GIS analysis and geospatial data visualization.
-ESRI Academy offers training materials accessible to U of M users.
+UM users have access to all these tools as well as training materials through our educational site license.
 There is a large forum of people online who post their questions and solutions.